Cubis-ChrisS/analytics-hub/README.md

 To do:
+- Understand which Python package we need to use!!!
 - Create Python code to test the link with the API.
 - Create Python code to perform a GET request to the API.
 - Investigate how you can get a token for the code.